dikortis/LetsTalkETC/Episodes/Episode_10.md

-do use a Treasury the same Treasury for more than one cryptocurrency that's kind of like a trippy mind thing right so let's say dash besides outsource the
+do use a Treasury the same Treasury for more than one cryptocurrency that's kind of like a trippy mind thing right so let's say Dash besides outsource the
-Treasury model they could build a side chain to the Treasury layer and the same group of people could make those decisions on dash funding as they could for ETP funding and you can actually have the submergence of kind of like a decentralized meta government in in the space so that's cut out there and it
+Treasury model they could build a side chain to the Treasury layer and the same group of people could make those decisions on dash funding as they could for ETC funding and you can actually have the submergence of kind of like a decentralized meta government in in the space so that's cut out there and it